jes14/jes14/README.md

 ### Hi there 👋

-I'm Jes, a Senior Software Engineer with a focus on front-end JavaScript, React.
+I'm Jes, a Software Engineer with a focus on front-end JavaScript, React.

 The technologies I work with are JavaScript, HTML and CSS with a focus on the frameworks React.js, Gatsby, Next.js, Node and Express.

 - 🌱 I’m currently learning Flutter
-- 📫 How to reach me: Twitter or LinkedIn
+- 📫 How to reach me: [Twitter](https://www.twitter.com) or LinkedIn

 <!--
 **jes14/jes14** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.